How toll free numbers actually disconnect, and what happens next

 - A customer voluntarily releases a number they no longer want

-- An account goes long-enough past due that the carrier suspends, then disconnects
+- An account goes far enough past due that the carrier suspends, then disconnects it

-The carrier marks the number DISCONNECT in Somos, the national registry for toll free numbers, and the 120 day aging clock starts at that exact moment.
-Somos records the disconnect timestamp down to the millisecond.
+The carrier puts the number in DISCONNECT status in Somos, the national registry for toll free numbers, and the 120 day aging clock starts at that exact moment.

 The number is still associated with the original carrier for the entire aging window.
-The industry calls these carriers Resp Orgs, short for Responsible Organizations.
-Each Resp Org has a 5 character code.
-While a number sits in DISCONNECT, the holding Resp Org can still reactivate it (if the original customer catches up on payments or comes back) or transfer it directly to another Resp Org.
+While a number sits in DISCONNECT, the holding Resp Org (the phone company responsible for the number) can still reactivate it if the original customer catches up on payments or comes back to claim it, or transfer it directly to another Resp Org.

 Stage 2: Transit